ionos-cloud/terraform-provider-ionoscloud/docs/resources/k8s_cluster.md

 ```

 This can be helpful when you want to import kubernetes clusters which you have already created manually or using other means, outside of terraform.

+⚠️ **_Warning: **During a maintenance window, k8s can update you k8s_version if the old one reaches end of life.
+This upgrade will not be shown in the plan, as we prevent
+terraform from doing a downgrade, as downgrading `k8s_version` is not supported._**